 Nathan Burt MBACP

 My professional background is twofold.
-For 25 years I worked in the creative sector - over time I was fortunate enough to grow a weekend job during school into international roles for corporate brands and advertising networks.
+For 25 years I worked in the creative sector and was fortunate enough to grow a weekend job during school into international roles for corporate brands and advertising networks.
 Managing projects in pressurised environments evolved into leading teams and mentoring individuals.
-During 2011 the need to navigate personal family trauma connected me to ‘The Road Less Travelled' by M. Scott Peck, something I'd read initially in 1997 and one of many influences that inspire and inform my work.
+During 2011 the need to navigate personal loss connected me to ‘The Road Less Travelled' by M. Scott Peck, something I'd read in 1997 and one of many influences that inspire and inform my work.

 For me, challenge and inspiration are found through my work and time spent with my partner friends family and especially the privilege of being dad to two daughters.
 I'm passionate about how physical movement can support mental health as well as the power of cycling to create positive change socially.
 I ride regularly, as well as enjoying yoga, reading, anything musical and good wine/rum - although rarely at the same time.

 I am a registered member of the bacp (British Association of Counselling and Psychotherapy) and adhere their code of ethical conduct.